flutter/devtools/CONTRIBUTING.md

 this flag.
 For example, it is OK to do the following:

 ```
-flutter test test/ui/
+flutter test test/ui/ --no-sound-null-safety
 ```

 If you run the tests on other than Linux environment, first time add the flag `--update-goldens`, because goldens on your machine will be little different.

 ### Updating golden files